turingschool/career-development-curriculum/module_one/2005_career_journal.md

 * Who do you want to be as a software developer?
 What kind of behaviors do you already have in place to be that person?
 What behaviors would you need to put into place?
 How will you do that?

 * Outline a new habit you can put into place:
+  * Cue (make it obvious):
+  * Craving (make it attractive):
+  * Response (make it easy to complete):
+  * Reward (make it satisfying):

+* Outline a habit you'd like to break:
-  * Cue
+  * Cue (make it invisible):
-  * Craving
+  * Craving (make it unattractive):
-  * Response
+  * Response (make it difficult):
-  * Reward
+  * Reward (make it unsatisfying):

-* Throughout the week, record here in what ways you've tried to implement this habit.
+* Throughout the week, record here in what ways you've tried to implement your new habit and tried to break your bad habit.
 What were the results?

 ### Mod 1 Week 4: Creating a Vision, Part I <a name="week-4"></a>